Ahmed-M-Aboutaleb/udacityCourse-storeFront-project/README.md

 -   Run `yarn watch` to start the application
 -   Run `yarn test` to run the tests

+## Setup database

+-   Create a new postgres database
+-   You can use docker-compose up to create the database
+-   Run `yarn add global db-migrate` to install migrate package
+-   Run `db-migrate up` to create the tables

 ## Endpoints

 -   GET /v1/products